Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 "Exactly.
 An’ all that salvage traffic is our best bet.
 They’re cartin’ a *lot* o’ salvaged material off Hell every day, and cartin’ a lot o’ supplies an’ equipment *onto* Hell goin’ the other way.
 Each such shipment is a weak point."

- "So...stick a beacon on ‘em?
+ "So... stick a beacon on ‘em?
 Somethin’ like that?
 How wouldn’t they notice?"

 "Does a superfreighter notice a barnacle?
 Does a trash barge notice the vermin?"
 Vark swiped to a new slide, and showed Fiin the estimated traffic numbers and a day’s worth of surveillance.
 Over the sped-up course of that day, ships swarmed in and out of the planet’s atmosphere like angry insects.
 "This is a *big* operation, Champion, an’ Hunters don’t deign to manual labor.
 Their shipbreaker yard on the ring was totally automated, if you recall."